divelab/cgan/README.md

 # Computational Modeling of Cellular Structures Using Conditional Deep Generative Networks

 This is the tensorflow implementation of our recent work, "Computational Modeling of Cellular Structures Using Conditional Deep Generative Networks".
-The paper is not released yet.
-We will post more detailed information once the paper is published.
+The paper is currently under review and not released yet.
+We have released our experimental results, please check the results folder.

 ## How to run it